 Claims of safety for children or pets

-Any objective claims that a product is safe to use around children or pets, or for use on or by children or pets, must be supported by robust evidence.
+Any objective claims that a product is safe to be used by, on or around children or pets must be supported by robust evidence.

-In 2017 the ASA investigated an ad for a lawn weed killer which stated “Safe to use around children and pets” and “Safe for children & pets”.
-The ASA considered that consumers would understand these claims to mean that using the product as directed would not cause harm to people or animals, and therefore, that the advertiser would need to provide evidence which demonstrated that the product would not cause physiological harm to children or animals, if they came into contact with it on lawns.
-Because the testing was considered sufficiently robust and reflected the manner in which children or animals may come into contact with the product when used as directed, the claims were not misleading (Westland Horticulture Ltd, 20 September 2017).
+In 2017, the ASA investigated an ad for a lawn weed killer which stated “Safe to use around children and pets” and “Safe for children & pets”.
+The ASA considered consumers would understand these claims to mean that using the product would not cause harm to people or animals.
+The advertiser needed to provide evidence showing that the product would not cause physiological harm to children or animals, if they came into contact with it on lawns.
+As the testing was sufficiently robust and reflected the manner in which children or animals may come into contact with the product, the claims were not misleading (Westland Horticulture Ltd, 20 September 2017).
+See also Amazon Europe Core Sarl, 31 October 2018, where the advertiser was unable to substantiate the claim that the sound limit (85 decibels) was ‘safe’ and ‘recommended’ for children, in their ad for children’s headphones.

 Motoring

 Section 19 of the CAP Code relates to motoring.
 Code rule 19.5 states that safety claims must not exaggerate the benefit to consumers.
-Marketers must not make absolute claims about safety unless they hold evidence to substantiate them.
-See Motoring.
+Marketers must not make absolute claims about safety unless they can substantiate them.

 Comparative safety claims

-The ASA considered that consumers would understand the claim “… the safer way to feed your lawn” alongside the qualification “Safety compared to lawn weed & moss killer fertilisers that contain pesticides”, to mean that the product advertised was less harmful to human health than comparable products that contained pesticides.
-Because the ASA considered that the testing was sufficiently robust to substantiate these claims, complaints about the ad were not upheld (Westland Horticulture Ltd, 20 September 2017).
+The ASA considered that consumers would understand the claim “… the safer way to feed your lawn” alongside the qualification “Safety compared to lawn weed & moss killer fertilisers that contain pesticides” to mean that the product was less harmful to human health than comparable products containing pesticides.
+The ASA considered that the testing was sufficiently robust to substantiate these claims, so complaints about the ad were not upheld (Westland Horticulture Ltd, 20 September 2017).

 More on